Dust

 I remember the trade wind losing its grip,

-Letting the dust settle, only the occasionally crashing
+Letting the dust settle, only the occasional crashing

 Even the middle of a song briefly.